2020 Insurance Renewal

 I received an error message while my payment was being processed.
 How do I determine if RECO received the payment?

-How can I retrieve a copy of my insurance certificate and receipt for income tax?
+How can I retrieve a copy of my insurance invoice, certificate or receipt for income tax?

-Your insurance certificate and receipt for the current insurance term will be available in the Insurance section on MyWeb within 10 business days after your payment has been made.
+Your insurance invoice, certificate and receipt for the current insurance term will be available in the Insurance section on MyWeb.
+Note that the certificate and receipt for income tax purposes will be available within 10 business days after your payment has been made.
 The documents are in PDF format.

 How do I check the status of my payment for participating in the professional liability program administered by RECO?